Kafr 'Inan

 Kafr ʿInān (كفر عنان), is a former Palestinian village, depopulated in the 1948 Arab–Israeli war.
 It was located around 33 km east of Acre.

 In ancient times, it was known as Kfar Hananiah, and was a large Jewish village and a significant pottery production center.
 Archaeological surveys indicate Kefar Hanania was founded in the Early Roman period, and was inhabited through the Byzantine period.
 It was resettled in the Middle Ages and the modern era.
 By mid 1500, the village was wholly Muslim and was known as Kafr 'Inan.

 Kafr ʿInān was captured by the Israel Defense Forces during the 1948 Arab–Israeli war.
 It was depopulated and destroyed as part of the 1948 Palestinian expulsion, with its residents expelled to the West Bank or to other Arab towns in the newly established Israel.
-Many villagers managed to "infiltrate" back to Kafr ʿInān, but on three separate occasions in January and February 1949 the Israeli army expelled them.
+Many villagers managed to "infiltrate" back to Kafr ʿInān, but on three occasions in January and February 1949 the Israeli army expelled them.

 A shrine for the Sheikh Abu Hajar Azraq and the remains of a small domed building are still standing, along with the remains of various burial sites of rabbis.
 In 1989, the Israeli village of Kfar Hananya was established on Kafr ʿInān land on a hill adjacent to the former Palestinian village.